cabforum/forum/SCWG-charter.md

    * URL of the applicant's main Web site.

-   * Names and email addresses of employees who will participate in the SCWG and Forum as Member representatives.
+   * Names and email addresses of employees who will participate in the SCWG and Forum as representatives.

    * Emergency contact information for security issues related to certificate trust.